The mow you know: Six essential tips for grass cutting season

 According to the Insurance Information Institute (III), approximately 75,000 people are seriously injured each year when mowing their lawn.

-It’s officially warm and rainy, and that means your grass is probably growing like crazy again.
-As you dust off your lawn mower this season (an essential tool for anyone who has a yard) safety should be your number one priority when operating it or any other lawncare equipment.
+Safety should be your number one priority when operating a lawn mower or any other lawncare equipment.
 According to the Insurance Information Institute (III), approximately 75,000 people are seriously injured each year when mowing their lawn.
 Let’s make sure you aren’t one of them…

 - Know your mower.